illusion0001/orbisunjailed/gaming.md

 ## About gaming on a jailbroken PS4

 * What games can I play?
 You can find the majority of games released released during 2021 and before.
 If you want to know how many, *there are about 2856 games already available to play*.
 * What games can't I play?
-Mostly games that are online only or the majority of the game needs to be online-only such as Fornite, Apex Legends etc. Note that online play on a jailbroken PS4 is possibile but there are a few games compatibile.
+The majority of games that are online only or games that require to be online in order to play such as Fornite, Apex Legends etc. Note that online play on a jailbroken PS4 is possibile but there are a few games compatibile.
 A guide can be found
 [here.](onlineplay.md)
 * How do games become available?
 The process is called dumping.
 This means, inserting a PS4 game disc and running a dumper payload to decrypt and put the whole game on external HDD.
 After the slow process is done, it is then transferred to the PC where a FAKE pkg is made, removing the need of the disc.
 * So to keep it short, most games playable come from disc media.